13 unusual things you should take on your next vacation

 Internet connections are always hit or miss when traveling, but one thing is certain: A wired connection is almost always going to be more reliable than wireless.
 This is especially true in hotels.

 Packing a travel router might seem like overkill, but they're so small and helpful that it's worth bringing one along if you need to stay connected.
-You can buy one for anywhere between $15 (£11 or AU$20) and $50 (£38 or AU$67) and they're usually not much larger than the wall adapter for your phone.
+You can buy one for anywhere between $15 and $50 and they're usually not much larger than the wall adapter for your phone.

 A packable down jacket